openstack/stevedore/announce.rst

 What's New?
 ===========

-- Add memoization to the entrypoint scanning code in ``ExtensionManager`` to avoid performance issues in situations where lots of managers are instantiated with the same namespace argument.
+- Ignore AssertionError exceptions generated when plugins are loaded.
+- Update ``NamedExtensionManager`` to check the name of a plugin before loading its code to avoid importing anything we are not going to use.

 Installing
 ==========